 Geography is studied by all students until the end of the Third Year.
 It then becomes an option subject and has become the most popular GCSE option subject in the school.

-At GCSE, students are able to further develop their knowledge of particular themes, such as climate change, urban challenges and earth structure.
-The course is balanced between physical and human topics and covers many topical issues such as glacial landforms, foreign debt and immigration policy.
+At GCSE, students are able to further develop their knowledge of particular themes, such as climate change, urban challenges and the earths structure.
+The course is balanced between physical and human topics and covers many topical issues such as glacial landforms, our changing economic world and extreme weather.
 Students also get the opportunity to carry out a number of investigations, collecting first hand fieldwork data.
-An optional fieldtrip to Iceland takes place during the summer between Fourth and Fifth Year.
+An optional fieldtrip to Iceland takes place during the summer between Fourthand Fifth Year.
 The opportunity to experience beautiful scenery and to learn about the formation of a number of fantastic landforms is one taken by approximately 75 students each year.

-The new A Level course in the Lower Sixth has proved to be very popular and seeks to build on foundations laid at GCSE Level.
-The exam style includes short answer questions, in which students need to develop their understanding of processes and also longer essay questions that encourages evaluative thinking and reasoning to build on their case study knowledge.
-An individual piece of coursework is required and students are given the opportunity to collect data or simply to learn possible fieldwork techniques on a residential field course to Wales.
+The new AQA A Level course in the Lower Sixth has proved to be very popular and seeks to build on foundations laid at GCSE Level.
+The exam style includes short answer questions, in which students need to develop their understanding of processes and their ability to analyse unseen material and to assess content alongside their own knowledge.
+It also includes longer essay questions that encourages evaluative thinking and reasoning to build on their case study knowledge.
+An individual piece of coursework is required and students are given the opportunity to collect data or simply to learn possible fieldwork techniques on a number of trips during the year.
+This includes two separate visits to the south coast, a day of fieldwork in East London and numerous small trips in the local area (for example into Addlestone for the ‘Changing Places’ unit).
+Student then collect their own fieldwork data during their summer holiday, based on a topic most of interest to them, in a location that is fully their choice.

 The department is very keen on the use of computers and students are encouraged to make positive use of the available resources.
 We are aware of the need to encourage thinking skills as well as developing citizenship and an awareness of social, moral, cultural and spiritual issues.
 Many students go on to read Geography at University and Geography graduates have enjoyed one of the highest rates of employment from any degree.